ksolomon75/ESG2024-BCP-Review/README.md

 - Variable names should be descriptive and meaningful.
 For example, prefer `$block_id`, `$block_instance`, or `$block_info` over ambiguous names like `$bi`.
 - Comments should be used to clarify complex logic or decisions, especially where the code may not be self-explanatory.
 - Regular code reviews are encouraged to help everyone adhere to standards and best practices.
+- Not theme-related, but important.
+Refrain from using plugins such as "Dark Mode for WP Dashboard" that modify the admin interface.
+These can introduce inconsistencies and unexpected behavior, making it harder to maintain a stable and predictable environment for all users.
+If you want dark mode for yourself, do it via your personal browser.

 ## Testing Method